Standalone Debian Package Install#

 sudo systemctl daemon-reload

-Custom Port Configuration - Change GPU Agent Port#
+Custom Socket Configuration - Change GPU Agent Socket Path (Advanced)#

 Edit the GPU Agent service file: